Bedrock Law represents creditors, debt buyers, and licensed collection agencies in debt recovery litigation, FDCPA defense, and regulatory compliance.

 The firm advises debt buyers, original creditors, and licensed collection agencies on state licensing requirements, the federal FDCPA, Regulation F, and applicable state fair debt collection statutes.
 We review collection letters, telephone scripts, validation notices, and consumer-facing portals for compliance.

-Send us a brief description of your situation and an attorney will follow up to identify the issues and explain your options.
+Send a brief description of your situation and an attorney will follow up to identify the issues and explain your options.

 Request a ConsultationAttorney Advertising.
 The information on this website is for general informational purposes only and does not constitute legal advice.
 Contacting Bedrock Law through this website does not create an attorney-client relationship.
 Prior results do not guarantee a similar outcome.